"The Bank of England may drop historical figures from banknotes as it seeks suggestions from the public."

 "It’s generally a bad sign when a state can’t find common figures to display on its bank notes."

 A bit off topic, but take a look some time at the designs on Israeli banknotes across the last three quarters of a century (all pictured on Wikipedia).
 It's remarkable how they reflect the developing ideology of the state.
-In particular, the figures on the 1959 series of the old Israeli lira - a scientist in a laboratory; a labourer at an industrial plant; young pioneers in an agricultural landscape - could have been appeared (with appropriate ethnic modification) on banknotes from North Korea.
+In particular, the figures on the 1959 series of the old Israeli lira - a scientist in a laboratory; a labourer at an industrial plant; young pioneers in an agricultural landscape - could have appeared (with appropriate ethnic modification) on banknotes from North Korea.

 Through those changes, you can trace the shift from the early project of Labour Zionism, confidently secular and progressive, to a more conservative, capitalist and hawkish Israel.